bekos/ColumnListView/README.md

 This extension modified CListView to support multiple items per line.

 Yii default CListView displays one _view item per line.
-With this widget you can display multiple label/value pairs per line.
+With this widget you can display multiple items per line.

 ## Screenshot